sirthegamercoder/sirthegamercoder/README.md

 # About Me

-Hey there!
-My name is MTGC & I'm from Indonesia(n) and I'm an artist, dev also Friday Night Funkin' (FNF) modder.
-I like to make art, games (rarely) and mods.
+I am from Indonesian and I am an artist, dev, and Friday Night Funkin' (FNF) modder.
+I also create art, games (occasionally), and mods.
+In addition, you can also call me sirthegamercoder if you want.

 ---